 Adult Tennis Ladders

-The Ladder Season will run from May 15th to the end of October.
+The Ladder Season will run from June 15 to the end of October.

-The type of Ladder that we are playing is called a Box Ladder.
-There will be 5 to 6 people in a box.
-The intention is that you will play each person in the box during each month.
+The type of Ladder that we are playing is a Box Ladder.
+There will be 5 to 6 people (or teams) in a box.
+The intention is that you will play each person in the box once during each month.
 At the beginning of the month you can view your Ladder by clicking the Gametime Ladder option and arrange matches with your box opponents.
 All scores will be entered by the participants directly on Gametime which will keep track of the standings.

 When you begin play, you will be placed in a box with players of similar skill levels.
 A Ladder is meant to give everyone a competitive match, so identifying your current skill level is important.
 The following page will help you to identify your skill level.

-For example Player A defeats Player B by a score of 8-6.
-Player A gets 8 points and Player B gets 6 points.
+For example Player A defeats Player B by a score of 8-4.
+Player A gets 8 points and Player B gets 4 points.